IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 The SCReAM sender calculates the congestion window based on the feedback from the SCReAM receiver.
 The feedback is timestamp and ECN echo for individual RTP packets.

 In SCReAM, the receiver of the media echoes a list of received RTP packets and the timestamp of the RTP packet with the highest sequence number back to the sender in feedback packets.
 The sender keeps a list of transmitted packets, their respective sizes, and the time they were transmitted.
 This information is used to determine the number of bytes that can be transmitted at any given time instant.
 A congestion window puts an upper limit on how many bytes can be in flight, i.e., transmitted but not yet acknowledged.
+The congestion window is however not an absolute limit as a slack is given to efficiently transmit large video frames.

 The congestion window seeks to increase by at least one segment per RTT and this increase regardless congestion occurs or not, the congestion window increase is restriced or relaxed based on the current value of the congestion window and the time elapsed since last congestion event.
-The congestion window update is increased by one MSS (maximum know RTP packet size) per RTT with some variation based on congestion window size and time elapsed since the last congestion event.
+The congestion window update is increased by one MSS (maximum known RTP packet size) per RTT with some variation based on congestion window size and time elapsed since the last congestion event.
 Multiplicative increase allows the congestion to increase by a fraction of cwnd when congestion has not occured for a while.
 The congestion window is thus an adaptive multiplicative increase that is mainly additive increase when steady state is reached but allows a faster convergence to a higher link speed.

 Congestion window reduction is triggered by: